Fedayeen: Iraq

-Within the context of Turkish history, the term fedailer is often associated with the Late Ottoman or Early Republican irregular forces, known as: Kuva-yi Milliye.
-Those most committed Unionists who would enforce the Central Committee's regime were also known as fedailer.

-Palestinians
+Palestine

 Palestinian fedayeen are militants of a nationalist orientation from among the Palestinian people.
 The fedayeen made efforts to infiltrate territory in Israel in order to strike military as well as civilian targets in the aftermath of the 1948 Arab–Israeli War.
+Some groups of fedayeen find their origin among the refugee camps of the aftermath of the 1948 Arab-Israeli War.
+In these camps the fedayeen would find common cause between each other and the local population, such as in Lebanon.
+This also enabled them to blend in between the civilians and wage a guerilla war.

 Members of these groups were living in the Gaza Strip and the West Bank or in neighboring Lebanon and Syria.
+The presence of these groups in these countries would however draw attention of the Israeli military which used heavy tactics to flush them out.
+They also did this in order to turn the civilian population against them, this was successful in the case of south Lebanon.

 Prior to Israel's seizure of the West Bank and Gaza Strip in the Six-Day War, these areas, originally destined for a Palestinian state, were under Jordanian and Egyptian occupation, respectively.
 After Israel's Operation Black Arrow in 1955, the Palestinian fedayeen were incorporated into an Egyptian army unit.
+In the year 1969 the Cairo Agreement was signed which sanctioned Lebanon an battlefield.
+This agreement was important since it sanctioned the use of South-Lebanon as a battlefield.
+Since the area was now a battlefield the Palestinian fedayeen could now use it as base of operations against the Israeli forces.